DRRobertson9673/Password-Generator/README.md

 ## Credits

-I took a function from stackoverflow.com to randomly shuffle an array.
+I took a function from stackoverflow.com to randomly shuffle a chosen array.

 https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array